ballardinimarta/probelist_sweden/readme.md

 ```
 you should get a dictionary with 21 keys that each have different amount of values .

-<b>Note that this script uses a library which is a wrapper for the google api, so to run the script can take a while.
-But if you just want the results i have a txt file called landict.txt that you can look at.<b>
+<b>Note that this script uses a library which is a wrapper for the google api, so to run the script can take a while.</b>

+But if you just want the results i have a txt file called landict.txt that you can look at.
 landict.txt is the output of get_geocode.py at 20/04 -2020